hajschroeder/office-scheduler/LOG.md

 ### 8:35, further work on Error Modals

-### 9:00 am, beging learning about Fragments in React
+### 9:00 am, begin learning about Fragments in React

+### 9:30 implementing Fragments and portalsgit a